 Rec.
-ITU-R SA.1154 Provisions to protect the space research (SR), space operations (SO) and Earth- exploration satellite services (EES) and to facilitate sharing with the mobile service in the 2 025-2 110 MHz and 2 200-2 290 MHz bands Rec.
-ITU-R M.1171 Radiotelephony procedures in the maritime mobile service Rec.
-ITU-R M.1172 Miscellaneous abbreviations and signals to be used for radiocommunications in the maritime mobile service Rec.
-ITU-R M.1173 Technical characteristics of single-sideband transmitters used in the maritime mobile service for radiotelephony in the bands between 1 606.5 kHz (1 605 kHz Region 2) and 4 000 kHz and between 4 000 kHz and 27 500 kHz Rec.
-ITU-R M.1174-2 Technical characteristics of equipment used for on-board vessel communications in the bands between 450 and 470 MHz Rec.
+ITU-R SA.1154-0 Provisions to protect the space research (SR), space operations (SO) and Earth- exploration satellite services (EES) and to facilitate sharing with the mobile service in the 2 025-2 110 MHz and 2 200-2 290 MHz bands Rec.
+ITU-R M.1171-0 Radiotelephony procedures in the maritime mobile service Rec.
+ITU-R M.1172-0 Miscellaneous abbreviations and signals to be used for radiocommunications in the maritime mobile service Rec.
+ITU-R M.1173-1 Technical characteristics of single-sideband transmitters used in the maritime mobile service for radiotelephony in the bands between 1 606.5 kHz (1 605 kHz Region 2) and 4 000 kHz and between 4 000 kHz and 27 500 kHz Rec.
+ITU-R M.1174-3 Technical characteristics of equipment used for on-board vessel communications in the bands between 450 and 470 MHz Rec.
 ITU-R M.1187-1 A method for the calculation of the potentially affected region for a mobile-satellite service network in the 1-3 GHz range using circular orbits Rec.
-ITU-R S.1256 Methodology for determining the maximum aggregate power flux-density at the geostationary-satellite orbit in the band 6700-7075 MHz from feeder links of non-geostationary-satellite systems in the mobile-satellite service in the space-to-Earth direction.
+ITU-R S.1256-0 Methodology for determining the maximum aggregate power flux-density at the geostationary-satellite orbit in the band 6 700-7 075 MHz from feeder links of non-geostationary satellite systems in the mobile-satellite service in the space-to-Earth direction.
 Rec.
 ITU-R RS.1260-1 Feasibility of sharing between active spaceborne sensors and other services in the range 420-470 MHz Rec.
 ITU-R BO.1293-2 Protection masks and associated calculation methods for interference into broadcast- satellite systems involving digital emissions Rec.
-ITU-R S.1340 Sharing between feeder links for the mobile-satellite service and the aeronautical radionavigation service in the Earth-to-space direction in the band 15.4-15.7 GHz $\dots$ Rec.
-ITU-R S.1341 Sharing between feeder links for the mobile-satellite service and the aeronautical radionavigation service in the space-to-Earth direction in the band 15.4-15.7 GHz and the protection of the radio astronomy service in the band 15.35-15.4 GHz Rec.
+ITU-R S.1340-0 Sharing between feeder links for the mobile-satellite service and the aeronautical radionavigation service in the Earth-to-space direction in the band 15.4-15.7 GHz Rec.
 ITU-R S.1428-1 Reference FSS earth-station radiation patterns for use in interference assessment involving non-GSO satellites in frequency bands between 10.7 GHz and 30 GHz Rec.
-ITU-R BO.1443-2 Reference BSS earth station antenna patterns for use in interference assessment involving non-GSO satellites in frequency bands covered by RR Appendix 30 Rec.
+ITU-R BO.1443-3 Reference BSS earth station antenna patterns for use in interference assessment involving non-GSO satellites in frequency bands covered by RR Appendix 30 Rec.
 ITU-R M.1583-1 Interference calculations between non-geostationary mobile-satellite service or radionavigation-satellite service systems and radio astronomy telescope sites Rec.
 ITU-R S.1586-1 Calculation of unwanted emission levels produced by a non-geostationary fixed- satellite service system at radio astronomy sites Rec.
-ITU-R F.1613 Operational and deployment requirements for fixed wireless access systems in the fixed service in Region 3 to ensure the protection of systems in the Earth exploration-satellite service (active) and the space research service (active) in the band 5 250-5 350 MHz Rec.
-ITU-R RA.1631 Reference radio astronomy antenna pattern to be used for compatibility analyses between non-GSO systems and radio astronomy service stations based on the epfd concept Rec.
-ITU-R RS.1632 Sharing in the band 5 250-5 350 MHz between the Earth exploration-satellite service (active) and wireless access systems (including radio local area networks) in the mobile service.
+ITU-R F.1613-0 613-0 Operational and deployment requirements for fixed wireless access systems in the fixed service in Region 3 to ensure the protection of systems in the Earth exploration-satellite service (active) and the space research service (active) in the band 5 250-5 350 MHz.
+Rec.
+ITU-R RA.1631-0 Reference radio astronomy antenna pattern to be used for compatibility analyses between non-GSO systems and radio astronomy service stations based on the epfd concept Rec.
+ITU-R RS.1632-0 Sharing in the band 5 250-5 350 MHz between the Earth exploration-satellite service (active) and wireless access systems (including radio local area networks) in the mobile service.